What is Veganuary and Should You Try it?

 Introduction

-In 2022, Veganuary had 629,000 participants sign up from 228 countries worldwide—98% of which would recommend it to a friend.
-This figure rose to ~707,000 in 2023 and, using a new method, the figures for 2024 indicate that ~1.8 million people worldwide were directly supported to go vegan by Veganuary.
-If you are curious about this initiative, or are interested in ways to improve your health and your diet-related ethical and environmental impacts, read on!
+In 2023, Veganuary had ~707,000 participants sign up and take part.
+In 2024, Veganuary reported that ~1.8 million people worldwide were directly supported to go vegan by their initiative, while last year (2025), almost 26 million people participated in Veganuary.
+If you are curious about this initiative, or are interested in ways to improve your health or diet-related ethical and environmental impacts, this is the article for you!

 What is Veganuary?

-1. Increase participation in Veganuary, by encouraging vegan diets
+Increase participation in Veganuary, by encouraging vegan diets.

-2. Increase corporate outreach, by working with brands, restaurants, and supermarkets, helping them to create, launch, and promote new vegan items
+Increase corporate outreach, by working with brands, restaurants, and supermarkets, helping them to create, launch, and promote new vegan items.

-3. Raise awareness of animal suffering on farms and at slaughter, and all the reasons to eat a vegan diet
+Raise awareness of animal suffering on farms and at slaughter, and all the reasons to eat a vegan diet.

-4. Grow the global movement to take collective action to change the world for the better
+Grow the global movement to take collective action to change the world for the better.

 Health Effects of Vegan Diets

-In a recently published meta-analysis of 11 randomised controlled trials (1), vegan diets outperformed omnivorous diets for a range of cardiometabolic risk factors, significantly lowering:
+In a meta-analysis of 11 randomised controlled trials (1), vegan diets outperformed omnivorous diets for a range of cardiometabolic risk factors, significantly lowering:

-Vegetarian and vegan diets also tend to lower other cardiovascular risk factors, such as the heart-disease-causing agent known as apolipoprotein B, and the measure of inflammation known as C-reactive protein.
-In fact, colleagues and I just published a review paper on this exact topic in the journal Nutrients—check it out (2)!
+Vegetarian and vegan diets also tend to lower other cardiovascular risk factors, such as the heart disease-causing agent known as apolipoprotein B, and the measure of general systemic inflammation known as C-reactive protein (2).

 Figure 1.
-Graphical Abstract from my paper in Nutrients, summarising the effects of vegan and vegetarian (plant-based) diets on biomarkers of cardiovascular disease in randomised controlled trials (2)
+Graphical Abstract summarising the effects of vegan and vegetarian (plant-based) diets on biomarkers of cardiovascular disease (2).

-• A recent meta-analysis of 13 large studies including nearly a million individuals—the largest of its kind—reported a significant 15% and 21% lower risk of cardiovascular disease and coronary heart disease for vegetarians compared to non-vegetarians, respectively, whereas vegans experienced an 18% lower risk for coronary heart disease (3)
+A recent meta-analysis of 13 large studies including nearly a million individuals—the largest of its kind—reported a significant 15% and 21% lower risk of cardiovascular disease and coronary heart disease for vegetarians compared to non-vegetarians, respectively, whereas vegans experienced an 18% lower risk of coronary heart disease (3).

 Vegan Diets and Environmental Sustainability